-Members of the public needed additional support and guidance with how to report instances of graffiti.
+Members of the public required additional support and guidance on how to report instances of graffiti.

-Upon review, it was possible to report instances of graffiti through an online form on the council's website.
+Upon review, it was possible to report instances of graffiti through an online form on the Council's website.
 However, there was no supporting information on how and where to report graffiti depending on the location, for example graffiti on private land.